 Some notable cases run:

-1301230 MRTA (16 February 2015): Business subclass 846 – Business Assets – The Tribunal set aside the original decision.
+Business Visa Policy 1301230 MRTA (16 February 2015): Business subclass 846 – Business Assets – The Tribunal set aside the original decision.
 Successfully argued against government policy.
 I argued that goodwill is a business asset even if it has not been purchased.
 The applicant was consequentially deemed to satisfy clause 846.213.

 Student visa processing: successfully argued extension of the principle in Patel (FMCA) that credit cards can be accepted as suitable source of funds for the purpose of student visa applications.
 This application resulted in subsequent change in the Department’s procedures Advice Manual (PAM), which previously excluded credit cards as an acceptable line of credit for student applications.

-I was instrumental in saving more than 3000 visa applications from refusal due to a new department policy that negatively affected skilled regional migration applicants.
+Nomination for Skilled Migration: I was instrumental in saving more than 3000 visa applications from refusal due to a new department policy that negatively affected skilled regional migration applicants.
 Department policy changed so as not to recognise state sponsored applicants whose nominated occupation was no longer on the skilled occupation list.
-Application processing had been severely delayed by Department policy, and during that delay, many applicant’s occupation was no longer on the present skilled occupation list.
+Application processing had been severely delayed by Department policy, and during that delay, many applicant’s occupations was no longer on the present skilled occupation list.
 The Department sought to have these applications refused.
 I campaigned that such a move to refuse these applicants’ was unreasonable and an elevation of policy over legislation.
 The campaign was successful.
 The policy was reversed.
 And the applications nominated occupations were accepted.